 If all this feels too much, would it help to consider this page?

 Furthermore, you can find further information on the scenic route at.
-Here are some other leads you can follow:

 This made a lot of sense to me and had the advantage of quoting authorities such as Robert Burton from the Middle Ages, along with two modern interpreters of Burton’s work.